Skip to content

 Water Temperature

+It’s important to remember while spring bass fishing.
 Water temperature is the single most crucial factor determining bass location and activity level in early spring.
 Bass (as well as baitfish and crawfish) are cold-blooded, meaning their body temperature matches the temperature of their surroundings.
 Bass instinctively gravitate to warmer water in order to maximize their feeding opportunities — to “fatten up” prior to their upcoming spawning season.
 Even a one-or two-degree water temp difference can be huge during the spring months.

 Weather Factors

-Early Spring Lures For Bass Fishing
+Early Spring Bass Fishing Lure Options

 • Squarebill crankbaits